-A Liquidity Management Committee (LMC) consisting of the Head of Treasury, Treasurer, Head of Finance and Product Development Manager meets monthly to review the Society's liquidity position against regulatory and policy requirements.
+A Liquidity Management Committee (LMC) consisting of the Treasurer, Deputy Head of Treasury, Head of Finance, Head of Retail Distribution and Product Development Manager meets monthly to review the Society's liquidity position against regulatory and policy requirements.
 The LMC considers forward-looking liquidity risk information and sets the short-term operational requirements for managing liquidity risk.
-Minutes of the LMC meetings are provided to BALCO.
+Minutes of the LMC meetings are provided to ALCO.